 This course on the course lasted several weeks while the country club tried mending and chasing, as I had, and with equal effectiveness.
 Occasionally the herd would trundle back to the pond for spa treatments in the mud, crossing the street properly and legally at the stop sign.
 Traffic would back up while three dozen sows and piglets trotted past in single file, all variously adorned in solids, stripes, and spots, wearing dirty snouts and expressions of satiated bliss.

 But then I look closer, and my grin fades.
 The mien of these feral pigs is much different now.
 The sass of their former frolicking is gone.
 They’re sluggishly lifting their heavy heads to gaze wearily at me with deeply sunken eyes, three tired old sows surrounded by a few piglets frantically grabbing at teats.
 These piglets are new, the litter smaller because of the lack of food.
-I realize that one of them must be the piglet whose frantic squeals awakened me at two o'clock this morning; I had opened my bedroom window and scared off the two coyotes batting it back and forth across my moonlit lawn.
-I had felt bad for the hungry canines, too -- everything wild is hungry right now.
+One of them might be the piglet whose frantic squeals awakened me at two o'clock this morning; Leaping up and looking out the window, I saw two coyotes batting it back and forth across the moonlit lawn.
+I scared them off, but I felt bad for the hungry canines, too -- all wild things are undernourished now.

 It’s clear this excursion into suburbia is not the optional feast of last summer and fall.
 The continuing drought has made the pigs desperate, driving them over their boundaries again to survive.